Canon 1D vs Fujifilm X70

 Review summary: Canon 1D vs Fujifilm X70

 So what conclusions can be drawn?
-Which of the two cameras – the Canon 1D or the Fujifilm X70 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is there a clear favorite between the Canon 1D and the Fujifilm X70?
+Below is a summary of the relative strengths of each of the two contestants.